endrcn/syllable-parser/README.md

 # syllable-parser

-It is a Javascript library that parses Turhish words to syllables.
+It is a Javascript library that parses Turkish words to syllables.

 ## Author